The Top 5 Best Brush Fonts & How To Use Them

 4. Westfalia – Brush Sans Font

-Westfalia is a brush font designed for user interfaces, such as web pages and app screens.
-It comes in four variants (Regular, Italic, Bold, and Bold Italic) with various weights and styles to suit project requirements.
+The designer designed Westfalia’s brush font for user interfaces like web pages and app screens.
+It has four variants (Regular, Italic, Bold, and Bold Italic) with various weights and styles to suit project requirements.

 Westfalia is free to download and use and is available in both Windows and Mac formats.
 Whether designing a logo or creating an application splash screen, Westfalia can help you achieve your design goals.
 If you’re looking for a brush font that is easy to use and versatile, Westfalia is worth exploring.

 5. Dreamers Brush Free Font